Intensified Tpx3Cam, a fast data-driven optical camera with nanosecond timing resolution for single photon detection in quantum applications: Characterization of single photon performance

 \subsection{Timing resolution}

 Timing resolution is a critical parameter for many applications.
 The response of the linear discriminator used in Timepix3 has a time lag, which is dependent on the signal amplitude and can be as large as 100~ns for small signals near the threshold.
 To account for it and achieve the best possible resolution, a TOT correction must be applied \cite{Zhao2017, Tsigaridas2019}.
 The left part of Figure \ref{fig:timing} shows two instances of TOT correction for the same camera taken at different times as a function of TOT value.
+These measurements were performed with the same hi-QE-red intensifier as in Section 3.1.

 The right part of Figure \ref{fig:timing} shows the time difference distribution for pairs of photons from a SPDC source, which produce simultaneous pairs of photons, after the TOT correction.
 The time resolution (rms) per photon, assuming equal contributions for two photons in the pair, is $3.3/\sqrt{2}=2.4$~ns, a typical value achievable after the correction.
 It was shown that the Timepix3 timing resolution can be further improved by calibration of time offsets for individual pixels and time centroiding algorithms \cite{Heijhoff2021}.